rhyannonjoy/api-docs-glossary/docs/quick-reference.md

 ### market

-Space in which customers access your company or products
+Space in which customers access a company or products

 ### merge